Miccighel/MichaelSoprano/site/content/publications/workshop-paper-iir-2023/index.md

 ---
-title: Fact-Checking at Scale with Crowdsourcing Experiments and Lessons Learned
+title: 'Fact-Checking at Scale with Crowdsourcing: Experiments and Lessons Learned'
 subtitle: ''
 summary: ''
 authors: